Golden Knights fire Peter DeBoer after missing playoffs | Times Leader

 Click here to subscribe today or Login.

-General manager Kelly McCrimmon made the announcement and thanked DeBoer for his work with the organization.
+General manager Kelly McCrimmon made the announcement and thanked DeBoer for his work with the organization, but also said the team was looking for a fresh voice roughly four months before training camp opens.

-“Since joining the organization, Pete and his staff have guided us through some of the most unique and challenging circumstances we’ve witnessed since our franchise entered the NHL,” said McCrimmon, whose job is not in jeopardy.
-“After lengthy discussions over the last two weeks, we believe that a new coach will put us in the best position to succeed next season.”
+“The decision was made based on next year, the decision was not based on last year,” McCrimmon said during a news conference to discuss the firing.
+“I’m not going to be critical of Pete or point out specifics as to why this decision was made.
+I’ve got a lot of respect for Pete as a man, I’ve got a lot of respect for him as a coach.
+These decisions are made for the future.”

+McCrimmon said he met with DeBoer numerous times, and had further discussions with president of hockey operations George McPhee, and eventually owner Bill Foley.

 Vegas failed to qualify for the playoffs after a barrage of injuries compounded by salary cap problems wreaked havoc on the lineup, most notably in goal.
 The Golden Knights at one point were first in the Pacific Division but after 82 games found themselves three points back of the final wild-card spot in the Western Conference despite acquiring center Jack Eichel in a trade with Buffalo and other moves along the way designed to make them a perennial championship contender.